elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Type coercion is the process of converting a value from one type to another type in JavaScript automatically.</div>
+  <div><strong>Interview Response:</strong> Type coercion in JavaScript refers to the automatic or implicit conversion of values from one data type to another during the execution of operations involving different types.</div>
   </div>
 </details>